Winter Travel Tips and Information

 - Environmentally safe products that meet the strict specifications of the Pacific Northwest Snowfighters, a consortium of western states and provinces.

-, used in combination with the snow-fighting tools we already use, may improve highway safety and mobility with minimal impact to the environment.
-ODOT is conducting a five-year pilot project on two highways to test this.
-We do not plan to expand the use of salt into other areas of the state at this time.
+ODOT is conducting a five-year pilot project on two highways to determine whether sale, used in combination with the snow fighting tools we already use, improves highway safety and mobility with minimal impact to the environment.
+We do not plan to expand the use of salt into other areas of Oregon at this time.
 The two test areas (FAQ)

 connect Oregon with other states that already use salt on the same highways:

 - U.S. 95, in southeastern Oregon, runs about 120 miles between Nevada and Idaho, which both use salt.
 ODOT is experimenting with using salt in limited situations on this highway except in an area near a city water supply.

 - Interstate 5 over the Siskiyou Pass connects Oregon with California, which already uses salt on the Interstate.
 ODOT is experimenting with using salt in limited situations on 11 miles of this highway.

 We believe protecting the environment while providing a safe transportation system is a smart move.
 Plowing, sanding and using deicers do not, however, make the road completely safe.
 Always drive at speeds appropriate for road and weather conditions.

 ODOT’s winter maintenance practices may not reflect the practices used on county or city roadways.
 Contact your city or county for that information.